foxitsoftware/FoxitPDFSDKForWeb-Angular-Example/README.md

 Let's call the root folder of your exiting project as AngularJS and FoxitPDFSDK for Web as SDK.

-1. Find the `lib` folder inside SDK, duplicate it to `AngularJS/src/` and rename it as `foxit-lib`.
-Besides， to correctly referene your fonts lib, you also need to duplicate the `external` folder inside SDK to `AngularJS/src/foxit-lib/assets`.
+1. Install the lattest version of `@foxitsoftware/foxit-pdf-sdk-for-web-library`.
+Besides， to correctly referene your fonts lib, you also need to duplicate the `node_modules/@foxitsoftware/foxit-pdf-sdk-for-web-library/external` folder inside SDK to `src/assets`.

 _Inside AngularJS, implement the following:_